Improving Molecular Design by Stochastic Iterative Target Augmentation: Additional Experimental Details

 \subsection{Model Stability and Number of Runs}

 We found that the reinforcement-learning based REINVENT model was sometimes unstable on our DRD2 dataset, resulting in wide variance in results between different runs.
-To confirm statistical significance, we ran VSeq+ and REINVENT 10 times each on this dataset, resulting in VSeq+ having higher uniqueness with p-value $0.003$.
+To confirm statistical significance, we ran VSeq+ and REINVENT 10 times each on this dataset, resulting in VSeq+ having higher uniqueness with p-value $0.003$ in a t-test.

 All other models were highly stable and performed consistently between runs, particularly in the conditional setting.
 For our final experiments we ran all models 3 times in the unconditional setting, reporting mean metrics, and once in the conditional setting.